JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Monday, 15 January, 2024

 Today, I was going to work on either a mockup of the UI or the algorithm for the app, then I realized that I needed a better idea of what I want it to do and how I want it to work.
 So, today, was spent looking at different existing project management apps to see how they work.
 I have a bit more work to do on that front, but I have a much better understanding now.

+# 431
+### Tuesday, 16 January, 2024

+Today, I spent gathering info on what I want my app to look like and having an in depth look at the possible features I might add to it.
+It is a lot more work than I expected it to be.